 Kate Withers is a partner in Ropes & Gray’s global private equity transactions group.
-Kate advises clients on technology-focused private equity, cross-border M&A, and complex joint venture transactions in the internet, software, life sciences, financial services, media, entertainment, and video game industries.
+Kate advises clients on technology-focused private equity, cross-border M&A, and complex joint venture transactions in the internet, technology, media, telecom, software, life sciences, financial services, entertainment, and video game industries.

 Kate focuses her practice on corporate transactions that involve the acquisition and sale of innovative technology businesses and strategic technology assets in regulated industries.

 Kate has extensive experience representing private equity firms and their portfolio companies in connection with complex corporate transactions including:

 - Domestic and cross-border mergers & acquisitions;

 - Carve-out transactions;

 - Royalty sales and purchases;

 - Preferred equity and convertible debt investments.

 In recent years, Kate’s clients have included TPG, KKR & Co., Lindsay Goldberg, HPS Investment Partners, Crosspoint Capital, one of the world’s largest social media companies, Vista Equity Partners, Abcam, Tencent Holdings, The National Geographic Society, Peloton Interactive, Bonobos, BBVA, Humana, Cisco, American Airlines, Allergan, J&J and numerous biotechnology companies.